 INVESTIGATIVE UNIT: Inmate dead at Angola, another inmate arrested on murder charges

+ANGOLA — Louisiana prison officials said Wednesday that one of its inmates was stabbed to death at Angola and that another inmate was being accused in the killing.

-The fatal stabbing in Angola happened Tuesday night.
-The Department of Corrections identified the inmate as 35-year-old Jonathan Robertson, who was serving a 75-year sentence for armed robbery and attempted robbery that he was sentenced to on Dec.
-11, 2019.
-He has been housed in Angola since Feb.
-2, 2020.
+Jonathan Robertson, 35, was serving a 75-year sentence for armed robbery and attempted robbery when he was killed Tuesday night.
+Melvin Lopez, 49, is accused in the killing.

-Melvin Lopez, 49, is facing murder charges for the killing of Robertson.
-He was arrested by the West Feliciana Parish Sheriff's Office.
+It appeared that Robertson had been convicted in East Baton Rouge Parish.
+Prison officials said Wednesday they did not have details on where Robertson was from, or his date of birth, but the circumstances they noted about his sentence matched those from a Baton Rouge case.

+On Dec.
+11, 2019, Robertson was convicted by a unanimous jury on the attempted robbery charge and a non-unanimous jury on the armed robbery charge.
+He had gone back to court saying his lawyer was ineffective, but three weeks ago an East Baton Rouge Parish court commissioner recommended dismissing his claim without the need for a formal hearing.

 More News